 I’ve been blogging on the risks of NSAIDs for years.
 It’s amazing that every patient I tell about the cardiac risks of these drugs seems to be completely surprised, like telling someone a spaceship just parked itself above the city.
-Now a new study shows a new, but related risk.
+Now a new study shows a new but related risk.
 Motrin and similar drugs significantly increase the risk of your heart stopping!

 Cardiac arrest and a heart attack are two different things.
-In a heart attack, something, like a clot, or a piece of ruptured plaque which breaks loose from an artery, blocks the blood supply to a section of the heart.
+In a heart attack, something, like a clot or a piece of ruptured plaque that breaks loose from an artery, blocks the blood supply to a section of the heart.
 While permanent damage can be done to that area, the person usually remains conscious because the heart is still pumping blood throughout the body.
 In cardiac arrest, the heart literally just stops beating completely, so no blood is being pumped through the body or to the brain.
 Unless the heart can be restarted with a defibrillator, the person dies a very quick death.